Glossary

 • human review — The process of manually verifying and correcting results from deployment runs.
 Human review helps ensure data accuracy and allows for correction of any errors in automated extraction.

 • review managers - Users who oversee human review tasks, such as assigning reviews.
 By default, workspace managers function as review managers in workspaces where a deployment is run.
-In enterprise organizations, review managers can be assigned to workflow queues via the group manager role.
+In enterprise organizations, review managers can be assigned to review queues via the group manager role.

 • review strategy — Determines how files are sent for human review.
 Options include review by file (sends only files that fail validation) and review by run (sends entire runs if any file fails validation).